Below you can find a summary on Kentucky divorce laws, as well as various resources on divorce.

 Child support may be modified if a change in circumstances would result in a 15% or greater change in the amount of support due each month.
 For support orders less than a year old, the presumptive material change is 25%.
 Child support ends when a child turns eighteen or completes high school, but ends when the child turns 19.
 Support for a disabled child is extended until age 21.
 The obligation to pay child support may also be terminated if the child becomes emancipated due to an emancipation order.

 You've made the hard decision to end your marriage, but unfortunately, don't have the money to hire a lawyer.
 If the two of you can agree on everything, and the property division in fairly simple, you can complete all the paperwork and file everything yourself.
-And the easiest way to go about this is by using reputable online service like 3stepDivorce.
-They offer you the ability to complete the required court forms which address all the issues of your divorce and you'll get step-by-step filing procedures.
+And the easiest way to go about this is by using a reputable online service that offers you the ability to complete the required court forms with step-by-step filing procedures.
 This system takes the hassle out of doing your own divorce by providing you with everything you need from start to finish.
-Find out more about this KY online divorce service.

 Kentucky Attorney General Domestic Violence Information - with links to related site, hotlines, and shelters.